Alien 8

 Alien 8 is an action-adventure video game developed and published by Ultimate Play the Game.
 It was released for the ZX Spectrum, BBC Micro, Amstrad CPC and MSX in 1985.
 The game is a spiritual successor to the best-selling Knight Lore, which was lauded by critics for its isometric graphics.
 In the game, the player takes control of a robot, Alien 8, whose job is to ensure that all of the cryogenically frozen passengers on board a starship remain viable during the ship's voyage.

 The game was written by Chris Stamper, and graphics were designed by Tim Stamper.
 Alien 8 uses the same image masking technique as Knight Lore, which allows the developers to create composite structures out of stacked images without visual overlay.
 The technique was copyrighted by Ultimate as the Filmation game engine.
 As with its spiritual predecessor, the game is rendered isometric projection.
 The game was critically acclaimed upon release.
 Reviewers praised the game's graphics and innovation, while minor criticism was directed at its similarities to Knight Lore.

 Plot

 On a dying planet in a distant galaxy, the last of the creatures known as the "guardians" stored all of their libraries, records, and knowledge on a single starship together with cryogenically preserved members of their race.
 A single robot, Alien 8, is tasked with keeping the occupants of the vessel alive for the duration of its journey.

 The ship is launched towards a new solar system and Alien 8 performs his task for thousands of years during the journey.
 However, as the ship nears its destination, it is attacked and boarded by hostile aliens.
-The cryogenic life support systems were damaged during the attack and Alien 8 must restore them to an operational status before the ship's automatic thrusting systems manoeuvre it into planetary orbit.
+The cryogenic life support systems are damaged during the attack and Alien 8 must restore them to an operational status before the ship's automatic thrusting systems manoeuvre it into planetary orbit.